📄

 For any essays using IPA symbols (or, indeed, any symbols not commonly used in English orthography), make sure that the symbol you are using actually shows up in the file you hand in.

 For phonetic symbols, the easiest way to do this is to use a Unicode font set that includes the symbols.
-Once these look the way you want on your machine, you should save the file as a PDF before submission.
+Once these look the way you want on your machine, you should before submission.

 PDF files are generally the preferred submission format because they ensure that we see what you see.